sphexidecimal/discord.js-bot/README.md

 const { interactions } = require('./registry.js');

 client.on('interactionCreate', async (interaction) => {
+    // if the interaction is from a / command if (interaction.isCommand()) {
+        // execute command file
+    }

-    if (interaction.customId) {
+    //if the interaction comes from a button/select menu if (interaction.customId) {
         // find the matching command using the id at the start of the button's customId const [interactionID, handlerFunction] = interaction.customId.split('.');